Yes, Broken Hearts Are Real, and They Can Mimic a Heart Attack

 “The real mystery of this condition is that we still don’t know what causes it,” says Stempien-Otero.

-Earlier studies theorized that stress hormones known as catecholamines released into the blood during stressful events stunned the heart, triggering its dysfunction.
-But new research suggests that inflammation plays a significant role.
+Earlier studies theorized that stress hormones known as catecholamines were released into the blood during stressful events and stunned the heart, triggering its dysfunction.
+But newer research suggests that inflammation plays a significant role.

 Broken hearts usually mend